qiongl-CTDS/jupyter-notebook-tools/README.md

 *Note*: These templates have been tested with Python3.7 and 3.8

 ## How to
-- Assuming that both **jupyter notebook and nbconvert** have been installed successfully, copy the the `converted_html_examples/` folder to local.
+- Assuming that both **jupyter notebook and nbconvert** have been installed successfully, copy the contents of `converted_html_examples/` folder to the local template location.

 - Run the command line blow
 ```